I’d like to add a watermark to my message which says “confidential” as an extra visual reminder.

 There is no need to get anything fancy, you can even use a combination of Word and Paint to get something nice quite quickly.

-There are a couple of predefined watermarks to choose from, but you can also define your own by choosing: Custom Watermark…
+- Open Word, select the Design or Page Layout tab and click on the Watermark button.
+Within the gallery that opens, there are a couple of predefined watermarks to choose from, but you can also define your own by choosing: Custom Watermark…

 - Once you’ve created your watermark in Word, resize your screen or zoom the document so that the entire watermark is visible.